changetocoding/Web-Development-Course/Week 8/README.md

 Go to Sources tab.
 For this example we will be debugging through index.js.
 ![chrome-debugging](https://github.com/emarkexe2001/Web-Development-Course/blob/main/Week%208/Screenshots/Debugging%20with%20Chrome%203.png?raw=true)

+We can put a break point next to the line that we want to debug through
 ![chrome-debugging](https://github.com/emarkexe2001/Web-Development-Course/blob/main/Week%208/Screenshots/Debugging%20with%20Chrome%204.png?raw=true)

+When we run the code again, and press our button, the debugger will stop at that line allowing us to step into or through it to debug it.
+This become handy when we need to check for bugs and issues with our code.
 ![chrome-debugging](https://github.com/emarkexe2001/Web-Development-Course/blob/main/Week%208/Screenshots/Debugging%20with%20Chrome%205.png?raw=true)

+As you can see the breakpoint has been hit.
 ![chrome-debugging](https://github.com/emarkexe2001/Web-Development-Course/blob/main/Week%208/Screenshots/Debugging%20with%20Chrome%206.png?raw=true)

 # Live Server